MotherTongues/mothertongues-UI/README.md

 Part of how all MTD-UI's work is by following a statically typed format of what the data and configurations look like.
 If you change the type definitions in [MTD](https://github.com/MotherTongues/mothertongues) you will have to update them here as well.
 To do that, after you make your changes to the [Pydantic type definitions in MTD](https://github.com/MotherTongues/mothertongues/tree/main/mothertongues/config), you can export them using `mothertongues schema main packages/schemas/mtd.json`.
 Then run `npx nx run-many -t pre-build` to generate the TypeScript modules from the JSON schemas.
 You may have to update the UI and/or `search` library following these changes.

+Unfortunately, json-schema-to-typescript does not support prefixItems, so we annoyingly manually change, change `prefixItems` to `items` in the schema until the issue is fixed.
+See https://github.com/bcherny/json-schema-to-typescript/issues/543

 ## Contributing

 PRs accepted.
 If you would like to create more MTD-UIs those are also accepted.